olly-evans/terminal-pathfinding/README.md

 # Notes

 - print info with correct padding for terminal cols.
+- HORIZONTAL SCROLLING FOR SMALLER TERMINAL WIDTHS.
+START CURSOR AT SCREENCOLS-1.
+- POTENTIALLY MAKE CX INCREMENT BY 10 OR SOMETHING OTHERWISE.

 - setup welcome menu with algorithm selection using cursor.